peterhudec/foundation-sphinx-theme/README.rst

 Page Specific SEO Description
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the ``..seo-description`` directive if you want to have different SEO description than the one specified in ``html_theme_options`` for a specific document/page.
+Use the ``..seo-description::`` directive if you want to have different SEO description than the one specified in ``html_theme_options`` for a specific document/page.
 The directive can appear anywhere in the document.
 If you specify more than one, the content of the last one will be used.